Daiiszuki/FYP/README.md

 # FYP
 Decentralised Financial Data Analytics

->> The file is arranged as follows:
+>> The repo is arranged as follows:

 **DataAcquisitionAndPreprocessing.ipynb**